 A full step-by-step gua sha routine for a sculpted, de-puffed look.

 A gua sha routine only takes a few minutes, but doing the steps in the right order (and the right direction) is what turns a nice face massage into a genuinely de-puffing, lifting ritual.
-Here is a simple daily routine you can follow, plus how often to do it and what to expect.
+Here is a simple daily routine you can follow, plus what to prep beforehand, how often to do it, and what to expect.

 Quick answer